giancarlonan/giancarlonan/README.md

 ## 🚀 About Me

-I am a Master's student in Finance and Economics with a strong interest in quantitative research and trading.
+I am a MSc student at the London School of Economics (LSE) studying Finance and Economics with an interest in quantitative finance.
 My GitHub repositories include:

 - **Personal Projects**: Developing tools and applications to solve real-world financial problems.
 - **Mini Games**: Creating small games to enhance programming skills and logic.